rLoganS/Talking-Clock/README.md

 # Talking-Clock
-/u/fvandepitte created a daily programmer challenge (found here: https://goo.gl/sNSHCu), and this is my solution.
+/u/fvandepitte created a /r/dailyprogrammer challenge (found here: https://goo.gl/sNSHCu), and this is my solution.